 Children’s Social and Emotional Well-being (CSEW) Directory (3rd edition)

-The CSEW Directory consolidates programmes and publications targeted at children and their caregivers offered by local social service organisations.
-It aims to enable social service practitioners and caregivers to seek relevant assistance to enhance the well-being of children.
-This Directory was first launched as a print publication in 2004, and it was updated in 2007.
+The CSEW Directory was first launched as a print publication in 2004, to consolidate programmes and publications targeted at children and their caregivers offered by local social service organisations.
+It aimed to enable social service practitioners and caregivers to seek relevant assistance to enhance the well-being of children.
+The print editions of the Directory were updated in 2007 and 2014.
 In 2011, Children’s Society created an online platform to complement the print Directory.
-The electronic CSEW Directory seeks to reach out to a wider audience and to provide up-to-date information in a timely manner.
-The Society also published a third print edition of the CSEW Directory in 2014 to remind users of its online presence.
+The electronic CSEW Directory sought to reach out to a wider audience and to provide up-to-date information in a timely manner.

 Singapore Childhood: Our Stories Then and Now